Guardian (Marvel Comics): Fictional character biography

-Though Hudson and his wife initially struggle as any Canadian middle-class couple do, he is offered a plum job with the corporation Roxxon in New York City.
-The job offer turns out to be a ruse as Hudson is trapped and set upon by an evil incarnation of Omega Flight and his old boss from Am-Can, Jerry Jaxon.
+Hudson is offered a plum job with the corporation Roxxon in New York City, which turns out to be a ruse.
+Hudson is trapped and set upon by an evil incarnation of Omega Flight and his old boss from Am-Can, Jerry Jaxon.
 The battle is joined by the rest of Alpha Flight.
-Although seemingly killed when his battle suit explodes due to the strain of energizing a multiple teleportation matrix system (thanks to Jaxon), he is transported to Jupiter's moon, Ganymede.
-There he meets an alien race known as the Quwrlln.
-In their attempts to heal Hudson, the Quwrlln integrate his battle suit into his body, fusing it to his biological and nervous systems.
-This is posed as a ruse by Delphine Courtney to confuse and deceive Heather Hudson and the surviving members of Alpha Flight.
+During the battle, Hudson is seemingly killed when his battle suit explodes due to the strain of energizing a multiple teleportation matrix system.
+He is transported to Ganymede, where he encounters the alien Quwrlln.
+The Quwrlln integrate Hudson's battle suit into his body, fusing it to his biological and nervous systems.
+Hudson returns to Earth and takes the name Vindicator, leaving the title of Guardian and position of leadership with Heather.

-Hudson returns to Earth and takes the name Vindicator, leaving the title of "Guardian" (and position of leadership) with his wife, Heather.
-Again, Hudson's time with the team is cut short when the Q'wrrlln summon him (and a select group of heroes) to protect their planet against Galactus.
-As before, Hudson seemingly perishes when his suit detonates while transporting the heroes back home.
-During the explosion Hudson is transported to an alternate dimension.
-After some time, he returns to Earth.

 While again working for Department H, Hudson becomes caught up in the plans of its new director, General Jeremy Clarke.
 Scientists working for Clarke clone Hudson, steal his memories, and attempt to shoot his body into outer space.
-The plan does not succeed, though, as Hudson crash lands in Antarctica.

-A seemingly de-aged Hudson reappears to the members of Alpha Flight.
-This is in fact the clone created by Department H. The original Hudson is found by Sasquatch in Antarctica.
-After his return he once again becomes team leader while the clone becomes leader of Beta Flight.
-Later, both Hudsons are captured by AIM, and the clone is killed in the escape.
+The clone meets up with the members of Alpha Flight, while the original Hudson is found by Sasquatch in Antarctica.
+After his return, he once again becomes team leader while the clone becomes leader of Beta Flight.
+Hudson and his clone are later captured by A.I.M., with the clone being killed in the escape.

-Along with several other members of Alpha Flight, Hudson attempts to return a clutch of Plodex eggs to their homeworld.
-An accident brings temporal copies of most of the original Alpha Flight from a time before Hudson's first "death" to the present.
-This group, including James Hudson, takes up the role of Alpha Flight while the original ones are helping to rebuild the Plodex homeworld.